sreenivas134/register/README.md

 ############################################################

 2-> Go to file '/register/app/config/database.php.default' 'database.php' then open
-it ad modify following values as given.
+it and modify following values as given.

 	class DATABASE_CONFIG {